wavefrontHQ/docs/pages/doc/ts_rawmax.md

 rawmax(<expression>[,metrics|sources|sourceTags|pointTags|<pointTagKey>])
 ```

 Returns the highest value across the set of time series described by the expression.
-The results are computed using only real reported data values.
+The results are computed from real reported data values only.
 Use [`max()`](ts_max.html) to include interpolated values.

 ## Parameters